Officials stay silent on evacuation orders before Montecito mudslides

-Santa Barbara County Sheriff Bill Brown has said repeatedly that the government has been too preoccupied with search and rescue efforts to focus on the issue of how evacuation plans were drawn.
+Santa Barbara County Sheriff Bill Brown has said repeatedly that the government has been too preoccupied with search and rescue efforts to focus on how evacuation plans were drawn.

 After enumerating the “hundreds of emails and thousands of electronic messages” and other notifications issued, Brown concluded: “I don’t think it’s time to really try to criticize that.”